- Teaches students:

 - Teaching since:

-A 2017 GRAMMY winner for his participation in the LA Opera recording of Corigliano’s The Ghost of Versailles, Scott Scully is an in-demand presence on American and international stages.
+A 2017 GRAMMY winner for his participation in the LA Opera recording of Corigliano’s The Ghost of Versailles, Scott is an in-demand presence on American and international stages.
 The 2017-2018 season marks his ninth season with the Metropolitan Opera.
 In recent seasons, he has added Domo I in Der Rosenkavalier, Gastone in La Traviata, the Dancing Master in Manon Lescaut, Borsa in Rigoletto, and Don Curzio in Le nozze di Figaro to his repertoire with the company as well as productions of Lady Macbeth of Mtsensk, Manon, Ernani, Turandot, Elektra, Lulu, and Die Fledermaus.
 In the 2017-2018 season, he performs 2nd Priest in Die Zauberflöte, Don Curzio in Le nozze di Figaro, and Young Servant in Elektra, among others with the company.

-Previously, Mr. Scully was seen in Met productions of Madama Butterfly, A Midsummer Night’s Dream, The Magic Flute, Rigoletto, Rosenkavalier, Werther, Carmen, La traviata, Le Comte Ory, Un ballo in maschera, Les dialogues des Carmèlites, Capriccio, Roméo et Juliette, Boris Godunov, Pique Dame, Billy Budd and Ariadne auf Naxos.
-Mr. Scully joined the roster of the Metropolitan Opera in the 2009-2010, making his house debut as the young prisoner in From the House of the Dead, followed by Remendado in Carmen, Pong in Turandot, as well as making his debut with the BBC Orchestra in London, where he reprised the role of Louis in Angels in America.
+Previously, Scott was seen in Met productions of Madama Butterfly, A Midsummer Night’s Dream, The Magic Flute, Rigoletto, Rosenkavalier, Werther, Carmen, La traviata, Le Comte Ory, Un ballo in maschera, Les dialogues des Carmèlites, Capriccio, Roméo et Juliette, Boris Godunov, Pique Dame, Billy Budd and Ariadne auf Naxos.
+Scott joined the roster of the Metropolitan Opera in the 2009-2010, making his house debut as the young prisoner in From the House of the Dead, followed by Remendado in Carmen, Pong in Turandot, as well as making his debut with the BBC Orchestra in London, where he reprised the role of Louis in Angels in America.

 An American labor union that represents 8,000 current and retired opera singers, ballet and other dancers, opera directors, backstage production personnel at opera and dance companies, and figure skaters.